 - Time, time, time

 Let’s quickly mention the Minimalist purists.
-Sorry, but they are out of my league.
-Living out of a backpack and traveling the country isn’t for everyone, but good for them if that is what works for them and it makes them happy.
+I admire them, but they are out of my league.
+Living out of a backpack and traveling the country isn’t for everyone, but I applaud them if that is what works for and it makes them happy.
+When I read stuff like that, I always wonder where they get money to eat?

 - have less